ABDULMLK-ALHARBI/virustotal-list-scanner/README.md

 python script.py -i input.txt -o output.xlsx
 ```

+## Python libraries
 To list all the Python libraries installed in your environment, you can use the following command:

 ```
 pip list
 ```
+This command will display a list of all installed packages along with their versions.